To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Weight loss (in extreme infestations)

 - Itching around the anus

-Your vet will give your dog a one-time injection or prescribe an oral dewormer, both containing praziquantel, which causes the tapeworm to dissolve in the small intestine.
+Your vet will give your dog a one-time injection or prescribe an oral dewormer containing praziquantel, which causes the tapeworm to dissolve in the small intestine.
 Praziquantel is safe and usually has no adverse side effects.

 Common tapeworm medicine for dogs:

-- Control fleas on your pet by applying a flea preventative regularly and keep your house and yard flea-free.
+- Control fleas on your pet by applying a flea preventative regularly and keeping your house and yard flea-free.
 See our tips on how to get rid of fleas.

 - Keep your dog away from dead animals and garbage.

 - Clean up dog poop immediately.
 Find the best pooper scooper and poop bags here.

 - Avoid areas where there’s a lot of dog feces on the ground.

 The risk of getting the Dipylidium species from your dog is minimal because you’d have to swallow an infected flea.
 In rare cases, this happens with small children, but this infection isn’t severe.